 On that basis the Court held that the orderly resolution of the dispute as a whole prevailed over any suggestion of a "one stop shop".

-When dealing with inconsistent dispute resolution clauses, it is important to distinguish between a Fiona Trust case and a Trust Risk case: where the inconsistent dispute resolution clauses are in the same contract, parties should first consider the "one stop" presumption, though remembering that it is only a presumption; where multiple, related contracts exist with competing provisions, the parties should instead locate the "centre of gravity".
+When dealing with inconsistent dispute resolution clauses, it is important to distinguish between a Fiona Trust case and a Trust Risk case: where the inconsistent dispute resolution clauses are in the same contract, parties should first consider the "one stop" presumption, though remembering that it is only a presumption; where multiple, related contracts exist with competing provisions, the parties should instead locate the "center of gravity".
 As ever, careful drafting can avoid such issues arising, and advice should always be sought before entering into an agreement or set of agreements.

 1 Fiona Trust and Holding Corporation and Others v Yuri Privalov and Others under name of Premium Nafta Products Ltd (20th Defendant) & Others v.
 Fili Shipping Co Ltd (14th Claimant) & Others UKHL 40.